Lancefield grouping

 Lancefield grouping is a system of classification that classifies catalase-negative Gram-positive cocci based on the carbohydrate composition of bacterial antigens found on their cell walls.
 The system, created by Rebecca Lancefield, was historically used to organize the various members of the family Streptococcaceae, which includes the genera Lactococcus and Streptococcus, but now is largely superfluous due to explosive growth in the number of streptococcal species identified since the 1970s.
 However, it has retained some clinical usefulness even after the taxonomic changes, and as of 2018, Lancefield designations are still often used to communicate medical microbiological test results.

-Enterococcus, formerly known as group D streptococcus, were classified as members of the genus Streptococcus until 1984 and are included in the original Lancefield grouping.
-Many - but not all - species of streptococcus are beta-hemolytic.
+The classification assigns a letter code to each serotype.
+There are 20 described serotypes assigned the letters A to V (excluding E, I and J).
+Bacteria of the genus Enterococcus, formerly known as group D streptococci, were classified as members of the genus Streptococcus until 1984 and are included in the original Lancefield grouping.
+Many—but not all—species of streptococcus are hemolytic.
 Notably, enterococci and Streptococcus bovis (Lancefield group D) are not beta-hemolytic.
-Though there are many groups of streptococcus, only five are known to commonly cause disease in immune-competent human beings: group A, group B, both members of group D (Streptococcus gallolyticus and Streptococcus infantarius, both members of the Streptococcus bovis group), and two groups that lack the Lancefield carbohydrate antigen: Streptococcus pneumoniae and viridans streptococci.
+Though there are many groups of streptococci, the principal organisms that are known to cause human disease belong to group A (Streptococcus pyogenes), group B (Streptococcus agalactiae), group C/G (Streptococcus dysgalactiae) both members of group D (Streptococcus gallolyticus and Streptococcus infantarius, both members of the Streptococcus bovis group), and two alpha-haemolytic groups that lack the Lancefield carbohydrate antigen: Streptococcus pneumoniae and viridans streptococci.